aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 Remember, if you have changes on sample apps or the mocked server, you need to rerun this imagebuild task.

-Note: Before building the sample apps and mocked server images, you may need to update variable `platform_os` at `/terraform/imagebuild/common.auto.tf` in accordance with the infrastructure's operating system/architecture where the test-suite is deployed.
-This is required to allow multi-arch image build.

 #### 2.1.4 Share Setup resources (Optional)
 **Prerequisite:**
 - you are required to run the [setup basic components](setup-basic-components-in-aws-account.md#2-setup-basic-components) once if you and other developers did not setup these components before.